 → All information about the Gulf of Corinth and the canal can be found here: Gulf of Corinth

-#20 Mycenae in Peloponnese
+#20 Mycenae in the Peloponnese

 *Support our blog Greece-Moments

 In this post, you will find affiliate links marked with an asterisk (*).
 If you book or buy something through one of these links, we receive a small commission.
 For you, the price remains the same.
 In this way, you help us continue to provide high-quality content for free.
-Did you like this post and you would like to say thank you?
-Then just buy us the next Greek coffee ☕️ To the coffee checkout
+Did you like this post and would you like to say thank you?
+Then just buy us the next Greek coffee ☕️ To the coffee fund

 Bookmark this post on Pinterest!